kepulet21/Deep-Learning-Homework-Duckietown/README.md

  These tasks mentioned above have been done and have been submitted by December 2nd of 2021.

 # Finishing the project
 Many bugfixes have been made with the reward function and the learning rate.
-The dockumentation is done, but the citations are missing.
+The dockumentation is done, the presentation is uploaded.

-TODO:
-- Make the video
-- Correct the citations